ryanwanghr/webHooker/README.md

 3. **Pin the Extension (Optional):**
    - Click the puzzle piece icon in the Chrome toolbar
-   - Find "Draggable Hello World Popup" and click the pin icon
+   - Find "Live Clipboard Monitor" and click the pin icon

 ## Usage

 1. **Navigate to any webpage** (e.g., google.com, github.com, etc.)

-2. **Click the extension icon** in your Chrome toolbar
+2. **Click the extension icon** in your Chrome toolbar to **toggle the popup**

+   - First click: Creates a draggable popup showing your current clipboard content
+   - Second click: Removes the popup
    - The icon should appear as a puzzle piece or in your pinned extensions

-3. **Click "Create Draggable Popup"** in the extension popup

-   - A beautiful "Hello World!" popup will appear on the page
+3. **Interact with the popup:**

+   - **Real-time clipboard monitoring:** The popup automatically updates when your clipboard changes
-4. **Drag the popup around:**

-   - Click and hold the header area (where it says "Draggable Popup")
-   - Drag to move the popup anywhere on the page
+   - **Drag the popup around:** Click and hold the header area to move it anywhere on the page
-   - Release to drop it in the new position

-5. **Close the popup:**
-   - Click the "×" button in the top-right corner of the popup
+   - **Manual close:** Click the "×" button in the top-right corner of the popup

 ## File Structure

 ```
 ├── manifest.json          # Extension configuration
-├── popup.html             # Extension popup interface
-├── popup.js              # Extension popup logic
+├── background.js          # Background script for extension icon handling
 ├── content.js            # Main draggable popup functionality
 ├── styles.css            # Popup styling
 └── README.md             # This file